masyagin1998/robin/README.md

 #### Metrics

+You should know, who good is your binarization tool.
+And

 #### Dataset

+It is realy hard to find good document binarization dataset (DBD), so here I give links to 3 datasets, marked up in a single convenient format.
+All input image names satisfy `[\d]*_in.png` regexp, and all ground-truth image names satisfy `[\d]*_gt.png` regexp.

 - [**DIBCO**](https://yadi.sk/d/_91feeU21y3riA) - 2009 - 2018 competition datasets;
 - [**Palm Leaf Manuscript**](https://yadi.sk/d/sMJxS3IGyTRJEA) - Palm Leaf Manuscript dataset from ICHFR2016 competition;
 - [**Improved LRDE**](https://yadi.sk/d/-VzpQaQ40Wal9Q) - LRDE 2013 magazines dataset.
 I improved its ground-truths for better usage;

+Also I have simple script - `src/dataset/dataset.py`.
+It can fastly generate train-validation-testing data from provided datasets.

 #### Articles

+while I was working on **robin**, I constantly read some scientific articles.
+Here I give links to all of them.

 - [**DIBCO**](https://yadi.sk/d/2AQHWU0eFsyMvA) - 2009 - 2018 competition articles (I don't have 2017 article, if You have, please, contact me): ;
 - [**DIBCO metrics**](https://yadi.sk/d/fO3KN21inP662g) - articles about 2 non-standard DIBCO metrics: pseudo F-Measure and DRD (PSNR and F-Measure is realy easy to find on the Web);